-The above is not a full list of services that need preapproval.
+The table above is not a full list of services that need preapproval.
 If you have questions about preapprovals, please call Customer Service at [555-555-5555].

 Services that OHP pays for.

 [CCO Name] pays for your care, but there are some services that we do not pay for.
 These are still covered and will be paid by the Oregon Health Plan’s Fee-For-Service program.
 CCOs sometimes call these services “noncovered” benefits.
 There are two types of services OHP pays for directly: